Home>Heroin Addiction Treatment

 Family Healing at Hawaii Island Recovery

-We also understand the important role of family in recovery.
+We also embrace the role of family in recovery.
 Family members can be amazing supports, but professional education to understand the best way to support loved ones in overcoming heroin addiction is still necessary.
 Our dedicated family therapy programs can provide education to those ready and willing to support a loved one in overcoming heroin addiction.
 These programs also create a safe and honest space to develop new communication strategies, explore change, tend to personal self-care and needs, and work towards embracing understanding, sympathy, and forgiveness for a unified approach to recovery.

 The Unique Benefits of Heroin Addiction Treatment in Hawaii

 Hawaii is home to many unique healing options, and Hawaii Island Recovery embraces these unique elements to create a truly effective recovery experience.
-We blend the natural advantages of the Hawaiian island into each treatment program.
+We blend the natural advantages of the Hawaiian islands into each treatment program.
 From nature-based experiential therapies to oceanic healing opportunities, we help you explore your best approach to healing and change using nature as a catalyst for new experiences and opportunities.

 Heroin addiction is a devastating disease, but help is always possible.
 Learn about our effective and comprehensive heroin addiction treatment programs by calling us at (866) 390-5070.